MysteryPancake/Houdini-VBD/README.md

 vector force = 0;
 matrix3 hessian = 0;

-// For each connected constraint force += constraintGradient;
+// For each connected constraint (and extra forces) force += constraintGradient;
 hessian += constraintHessian;